Farouk of Egypt: Hobbies

+Farouk and Dick Powell were the only two known buyers of the Gaylord Gladiator automobile, with Farouk purchasing two of them.

 Coin collection

-King Farouk amassed one of the most famous coin collections in history which included an extremely rare American gold minted 1933 double eagle coin and (non-concurrently), two 1913 Liberty Head nickels.
+King Farouk amassed one of the most famous coin collections in history which included an extremely rare American gold minted 1933 double eagle coin, two of three known 1835 half eagle proofs and (non-concurrently), two 1913 Liberty Head nickels.

-The 1954 auction of exiled Egyptian King Farouk's coin collection was the biggest auction of the 20th century, The Egyptian government sold the collection, and London's Baldwin and Co. was commissioned to describe the coins.
+The 1954 auction of the exiled King Farouk's coin collection was the biggest auction of the 20th century, The Egyptian government sold the collection, and London's Baldwin and Co. was commissioned to describe the coins.

 Style and personality

 The ostentatious king's name is used to describe imitation Louis XV-style furniture known as "Louis-Farouk".
 The imperial French style furniture became fashionable among Egypt's upper classes during Farouk's reign so Egyptian artisans began to mass-produce it.
 The style uses ornate carving, is heavily gilded, and is covered in elaborate cloth.
 The style, or imitations thereof, remains widespread in Egypt.
 The originals such as Aubusson and Gobelin came directly from France and are not copied in Egypt.

 Farouk's eccentricities were exaggerated by later accounts.
 One apocryphal story tells how Farouk suffered from nightmares in which he was chased by a lion.
 He sought the advice of pro-Axis rector Mustafa al-Maraghi, who told him, "You will not rest until you have shot a lion."
 Thereupon, Farouk shot two, at the Cairo zoo.